 Want to become a singing member of the choir?

-We will be holding open auditions for all voices at various times throughput July anf August.
-To get yourself on the list send your details including voice & experience to Mary
+We will be holding open auditions for all voices with special emphasis on Tenors and Basses, on Monday September 10th at Edette's home-based studio in Vancouver, starting at 7:00 pm.
+To get yourself on the list of auditionees and a time to arrive, send your details including voice & experience to Mary

 Online ticket sales

 We offer ticket sales online with the attendant convenience of payment by credit card or PayPal and the ability to print your ticket at home.
 This increasingly popular solution has replaced other avenues that we have offered in the past.
 Of course if tickets remain available they will be on sale at the door.
 Our ticketing service is managed by brownpapertickets.com

 Our 30th Concert Season an Outstanding Success

 Research amongst those involved has signaled that our First 25 Years page does not reveal the full story of the genesis of the choir that honours the name "Vivaldi."
 The truth is that the group began in 1988-89 as the Vivaldi Community Choir and became a registered society under the BC Societies Act in time for the second season in 1989.
 As a consequence 2017-18 has been our 30th year of operations - we say a fond farewell to a successful series of concerts; we were especially delighted to welcome alumni of the choir at both performances "Gloria!" & at the "after-parties!"